CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/1_AzSHCIIntegration.md

 3. Install all the available updates on both Cluster nodes.
 You will be asked to also enable the Cluster Aware update before you can really install the updates.

-**NOTE** This process will take a while, do not close Windows Admin Center.
+> **``NOTE``** This process will take a while, do not close Windows Admin Center.

 Summary
 -----------
 In this exercise, you've successfully added the existing Azure Stack HCI cluster to your Windows Admin Center, checked the registration status of the Cluster via PowerShell, registered the Windows Admin Center in Azure and Verified this integration.
-We also Updated the Cluster with the latest updates, leveraging the Cluster Aware Updates feature.
+Optionally we also updated the Azure Stack HCI Cluster nodes with the latest updates, leveraging the Cluster Aware Updates feature.

 With this completed, you can now move on to the next exercise.